grevian/SCCCompanion/README.md

 * `flutter packages pub run flutter_launcher_icons:main`
 * See [flutter_launcher_icons](https://pub.dartlang.org/packages/flutter_launcher_icons) for more details

+#### Development Firebase Authorization

+To authorize against firebase, you must add your SHA1/SHA256 key fingerprints under the app settings, the release key's fingerprints have already been added but if developing locally you must add your local development key fingerprint.
+Collect the key as [described here](https://developers.google.com/android/guides/client-auth), and add it to the [Firebase dashboard](https://console.firebase.google.com/u/1/project/scc-companion-app/settings/general/android:ca.saultcyclingclug.fluttersccapp) for this app

 #### Release Management
 Releases can be managed at the [Google Play Publisher Dashboard](https://play.google.com/apps/publish)